yuygfgg/Vapoursynth-llvmexpr/README.md

 A [VapourSynth](https://www.vapoursynth.com/) filter for evaluating complex, per-pixel mathematical or logical expressions.
 It utilizes an LLVM-based JIT (Just-In-Time) compiler to translate expressions into native code.

 `llvmexpr.Expr` is designed to be a powerful and feature-rich alternative to `akarin.Expr`.
-It is fully compatible with `akarin`'s syntax and extends it with additional features, most notably Turing-complete control flow and advanced math functions.
+It is (almost) fully compatible with `akarin`'s syntax and extends it with additional features, most notably Turing-complete control flow and advanced math functions.
+See [Migrating From Akarin](docs/migrating_from_akarin.md) for a detailed comparison.

 In terms of performance, `llvmexpr` may excel at complex mathematical computations.
 However, its performance can be limited by memory access patterns.
 In scenarios involving heavy random memory access or specific spatial operations (see `rotate clip` in benchmarks), `akarin.Expr` may offer better performance.